tendrl-inc-labs/micropython-client/examples/tendrl_dht/README.md

 2. Set up cloud integration with Tendrl
 3. Combine patterns for custom applications

-## 🤝 Database Capabilities for MicroPython
+## 🤝 Enhanced Data Analysis for Microcontrollers

-These examples demonstrate **structured data analysis patterns** that were **impractical before** due to storage and query limitations on microcontrollers:
+These examples demonstrate **statistical analysis patterns that were previously impractical** on microcontrollers due to storage and query limitations:

 ### 📱 **Target: Constrained Microcontrollers (NOT Full OS Devices)**